About Arthur Carmazzi

 And that's very interesting, actually.
 When you think about this if I talk about the future, right, what is your opinion on the future of work?
 What do you think it's going to change on?
 Do you think that would be an ideal future workplace?

 See, you know the ideal future workplace.
 I mean, first of all, this is giving us everybody an opportunity to work from home.
-Okay, and the thing is that they're still gotta be that element of connection.
+Okay, and the thing is that they're still got to be that element of connection.
 If we separate ourselves at work, we're also separating ourselves from a very important part of the human element.

 And I think that if we try to say, oh, hey, let's be more efficient and just kind of let everybody work from home in the future, not that that's necessarily bad.
 Because sometimes I mean, especially in some places, commuting can be a serious problem, right?